 Sprinkle the dip with fresh chopped cilantro and your poblano queso dip is ready to serve!
 Somebody grab the chips and let’s get eating.
-Oh, I guess you could put the poblano queso dip into pretty bowl first, if you want to get fancy.
+Oh, I guess you could put the poblano queso dip into pretty bowl first if you want to get all fancy.

-Note: Queso will solidify slightly as it cools.
-Keep warm over low heat on the stovetop or in a slow cooker set on the “warm” setting, so it stays warm and melty.
+Queso will solidify slightly as it cools.
+Keep warm over low heat on the stovetop or in a slow cooker set on the “warm” setting, so it stays warm, melty, and dippable.

-- Spice level: like I mentioned above, poblano peppers seem to vary in heat.
+- Spice level: Like I mentioned above, poblano peppers seem to vary in heat.
 Taste your dip and if you feel that it’s not spicy enough, stir in additional chili powder, or ground cayenne.
-Chopped jalapeño peppers would be tasty, too.
+Chopped jalapeño peppers are tasty, too.

 - Watching your calories?
 Well, I have to say, this isn’t a low-fat recipe.
 Is queso ever really a diet food?
 Probably not, but you can substitute low-fat milk or lower fat cream cheese.
 Just a warning, though, these substitutions will affect the texture of your dip.
-Better yet, stir the chopped poblano peppers into this better-for-you queso recipe that’s made with frozen butternut squash.
+Better yet, stir the chopped poblano peppers into this Healthy Queso Dip that’s made with frozen butternut squash.
 It’s really good!

-- Instead of cheddar cheese, try a Mexican blend, Monterey Jack, or Colby-Jack cheese.
+- Instead of cheddar cheese, try a Mexican blend, Monterey Jack, Pepper Jack or Colby-Jack cheese.

 Cover leftover poblano queso dip tightly, and store in the fridge for up to 4 days.